muratk5n/thirdwave/en/README.md

 ---

 Electric cables are an inefficient way of transporting energy.
-A wind can damage the wires easily.
+Strong winds can damage wires easily.
 A clean gas pipeline is very close or under the ground, and a robust construction, would not be harmed by adverse weather easily.
 Also transmits power 10 times faster at eighth the cost.